Camelon: History

 Human activity at Camelon pre-dates the Romans, as Bronze Age items have been recovered from graves in the area.

 Camelon is the site of a series of Roman fortifications built between 80 and 83 AD.
 Camelon has been suggested as the southern fort of the Roman Gask Ridge separating the Highlands from the Lowlands.

 The Roman fort was under a mile north of the Antonine Wall.
-A Roman altar was found at Bogton Farm under a kilometre west of the fort.
+A Roman altar was found at Bogton Farm 1000 yards (under a kilometre) west of the fort.
 A Samian ware platter, possibly also associated with the site was found, and can now be viewed at the Hunterian Museum in Glasgow.

 Camelon and its connections with Arthur's O'on have been mentioned in relation to Camelot, but the name 'Camelon' may be an antiquarian neologism coined after the 15th century, with its earlier name being Carmore or Carmure.
 Hector Boece was the first historian to mention Camelon in his Historia Gentis Scotorum of 1522.
+Vespasian was supposed to have won a battle at Camelon and captured the crown of the Pictish kings.
 Stories of a legendary Roman harbour at Camelon first appeared in 1695.
 The legend of Camelon's twelve brass gates was also widespread albeit dubious.
 More mundane items like leather shoes were found when Tesco's supermarket was being constructed.